 You likely know the stat well — nearly 96% of ad clicks don’t convert.
-A big reason this failure rate remains high is that advertisers don’t connect their ads to relevant post-click experiences that continue the message and story from the ad.
+A big reason this failure rate remains high is that advertisers don’t connect their ads to relevant post-click landing pages that continue the message and story from the ad.
 By continuing the same story in the pre- and post-click stages, you get what matters most: more conversions from those ad clicks.

 Example 1: Online employee timesheets